dat3Cph/material/flowFrontend/week4-react_IV/DEPLOYMENT_PART3.md

 - Your domain is pointing to DigitalOcean DNS servers.
 - Wildcard DNS record for your domain (*.your_domain.com)

+**Remember to replace port 5173 in your Frontend Nginx configuration with port 80 and rebuild the frontend image.**

 ### Part 1: